Back to database

 Important Caveat

-Cognitive-health evidence in impaired populations is not gym focus or power proof in healthy lifters.
+Cognitive-health evidence in impaired populations should not be used as proof of acute focus or power benefits in healthy users.

 Source Drawer